laibaq18/SCoT-pages/index.md

 The functionalities and usage are described in the [user guide](userGuide.md).
 If you would like to deploy or develop SCoT yourself, see [installation guide](installationGuide.md).
-To retrieve data directly from SCoT without interacting with the web interface, refer to the [API guide](API-guide.md).
+To retrieve data directly from SCoT without interacting with the web interface, refer to the [API guide](API-guide.md). <br>
 The project is maintained by the [Language Technology Group at Universität Hamburg](https://www.inf.uni-hamburg.de/en/inst/ab/lt/home.html).

 **Developers:**